"When God created the human being, God had in mind that we should all be like Captain Witold Pilecki, of blessed memory".

 Seventy years ago today, Witold Pilecki reached Warsaw, the headquarters of the Polish Home Army, the underground resistance organization struggling against the Nazi occupation, and reported on his two and a half years as a volunteer prisoner at Auschwitz, and his plan to liberate the camp.
 Until reading articles last year in The Atlantic and Tablet Magazine, THC had been unaware of his story - one of the most astonishing and inspiring tales of moral and physical courage that you will ever hear.
 Captain Pilecki's life story feels like it was lifted from an Alan Furst novel, except that it might be too unbelievable for a novel.
 For an excellent non-fiction account about the region fought over by the Nazis and Communists and the awful plight of those caught in this merciless struggle read Bloodlands: Europe Between Hitler and Stalin by Timothy Snyder.

-In the period between the world wars, Pilecki operated a small estate, started a community agricultural club, was involved in local social work, and indulged his passion for writing poetry and painting.
+In the period between the world wars, Pilecki operated a small estate, started a community agricultural club, engaged in local social work, and indulged his passion for writing poetry and painting.
 He also married and had a son and daughter.

 (Pilecki in the Polish Army)

-In November 1939 Pilecki, still in Warsaw, became one of the first to join the underground resistance which eventually transformed itself into the Polish Home Army.
-The end of the war found his family stranded in Soviet occupied Poland, and with the Communists taking away officers of the Polish army and their families, Witold's wife decided to flee with the children to Warsaw where the family was reunited.
+In November 1939 Pilecki, still in Warsaw, became one of the first members of the underground resistance which eventually transformed itself into the Polish Home Army.
+His family, stranded in Soviet occupied Poland with the Communists taking away officers of the Polish army and their families, was able to flee and join Witold in Warsaw.

 In the Atlantic piece, a Polish historian remarks:

 "I think he realized what he was getting himself into.
 But even so, he was not prepared for the things he was actually able to witness."The Auschwitz that Pilecki and the other 2,000 Poles in his transport entered in September 1940 was not yet the megaplex of Auschwitz-Birkenau.
-The complex was to expand over time, and the extermination camp with its gas chambers did not become operational until the fall of 1942.
+The complex was to expand over time, the extermination camp with its gas chambers not becoming operational until the fall of 1942.
 The initial inmates were a mixture of political prisoners, Gypsies, Jews, and members of the Polish intelligentsia which the Nazis planned to eliminate.
-Even before the extermination camp began operation Auschwitz was already an extremely deadly environment.
+They were put to work constructing the next phase of the camp.
+Even before the extermination camp began operation Auschwitz was an extremely deadly environment.
 Death could arrive via starvation, disease, random and planned executions, sadistic guards and their vicious dogs, or through the medical experiments run by the Nazi doctors.
 One of many examples: about 10,000 Russian prisoners arrived at the camp in the fall of 1941; fewer than 1,000 were still alive the next spring.
 Over the life of the camp complex somewhere between 1 and 1.5 million people were murdered.

 Amidst this horror, Witold Pilecki began his work.
 Initially he was appalled by the apathy of many of the Polish inmates, writing "A simple thought kept nagging me.
 Stir up everyone and get this mass of people moving."
 His objectives were to provide intelligence to the resistance and to establish an underground organization within the camp designed to keep up morale, distribute food and clothing, and prepare for an uprising.
-Pilecki was eventually to organize several hundred prisoners into five person cells, and setting up a communication network to smuggle reports out to Warsaw which were forwarded to the Polish government in exile in London (a route that usually took about 4 months).
+Pilecki was eventually to organize several hundred prisoners into five person cells, setting up a communication network to smuggle reports out to Warsaw which were forwarded to the Polish government in exile in London (a route that usually took about 4 months).
+He also came close to dying twice, contracting typhoid and pneumonia under the horrible conditions.

 (Pilecki in Auschwitz)